ArchipelagoMW/Archipelago/worlds_disabled/README.md

 ### Ori and the Blind Forest (./oribf)

-  * World fails tests if world was not `hidden`.
+  * World fails tests if world was not `hidden`
-  * No client exists for world.
+  * No client exists for world
-  * No maintainer for world.
+  * No maintainer for world
-  * Not listed in README.md.
+  * Not listed in README.md
-  * Removes special rule in `testDefaultAllStateCanReachEverything`.
+  * Removes special rule in `testDefaultAllStateCanReachEverything`